-Without a doubt, spectacular allure best describes Northwest Florida beaches.
-These extraordinary pieces of paradise, situated on the Gulf of Mexico, are a must-experience for everyone.
-Our beaches are one of few places in the world where the squeaky white sand glistens against the sun.
-Find unspoiled quiet shores, neighborhood communities and lively beachside patio entertainment that continues to bring beach lovers back to these amazing vacation destinations.
-Florida State Parks claim a part of these beaches and are spread out throughout the coastline.
-They are considered a hot spot for day trippers or campers, find a state park located on Northwest Florida beaches by clicking here.
+Without a doubt, spectacular allure best describes Northwest Florida’s beaches.
+These extraordinary pieces of paradise, situated on the Gulf of Mexico, are a must-see for everyone.
+Our beaches are one of the few places in the world where the squeaky white sand glistens against the sun.
+Find unspoiled quiet shores, neighborhood communities, and lively beachside patio entertainment that continues to bring beach lovers back to these amazing vacation destinations.
+Florida State Parks claims a portion of these beaches spread throughout the coastline.
+They are considered a hot spot for day-trippers or campers.
+Find a state park located on Northwest Florida beaches by clicking here.

 Cape San Blas

 Cape San Blas is a hidden gem in Northwest Florida.
 It is located on St. Joseph Peninsula, a narrow stretch of land extending out from Port St. Joe and curving around St. Joseph Bay.
 The “Cape,” as most call it, was named the best beach in America (2002) by Dr. Stephen P. Leatherman (a.k.a.
 Dr. Beach) for its pristine beaches.
 Better still, the St. Joseph Bay Aquatic Preserve remains one of the least populated coastal areas in the state where residents and visitors have an excellent opportunity to experience nature.

 Carrabelle Beach is located 1.5 miles west of Carrabelle’s city center on Highway 98.
 It is directly across the street from Carrabelle Beach RV Resort.
 You’ll recognize the public beach by the recently renovated “Old Florida Style” covered areas and picnic tables.
 There are plenty of convenient parking places, outdoor showers, bathroom facilities, and grills.